Privacy policy and data protection information in accordance with Articles 13 and 14 of the GDPR

 We store the information collected in this way exclusively on our server in Germany.

-Revocation of your consent to the use of performance and tracking cookies / opt-out for online tracking after submitting a declaration of consent
+Withdrawal of your consent to the use of performance and tracking cookies / opt-out for online tracking after submitting a declaration of consent

 You can prevent the above-described evaluation by deleting existing cookies and preventing the storage of cookies.
 If you prevent the storage of cookies by adjusting your browser settings, please note that you may not be able to use this website to its full extent.
 You can prevent the storage of cookies by adjusting your browser settings.